nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

                wifi_nrf: Temperature reading success:
                wifi_nrf: The temperature is = 21 degree Celsius

-         * To measure RF RSSI status, with the following configuration:
+         * To measure RF RSSI status with the following configuration:

            * Channel: 144